Home Parole Officer

 Parole Officer Salary

-It’s hard to find official statistics on parole officer salaries, at least on a national level, because they are grouped with probation officers.
-Unofficially, PayScale estimated a median salary of $44,000 as of September 2019.
+Official statistics on parole officer salaries are grouped with probation officers.
+The Bureaur of Labor Statistics lists a median salary of $59,860 for this position as of 2022.
 Because most parole officers are government workers, states typically have standard pay scales.
-For instance, an entry-level parole officer in Texas makes $41,704.
+For instance, an entry-level parole officer in Texas makes approximately $44,700 per year to start (Texas Department of Criminal Justice, 2023).
 After each year of service, they receive a pay bump.

 Moreover, these scales group parole officers into classes with different pay grades.
 In Kansas, for instance, the Parole Officer II class takes on more difficult cases and supervises the Parole Officer I class.
 The extra responsibility comes with a higher salary.

-In 2018, the Bureau of Labor Statistics projected probation officers and correctional treatment specialists – which it groups parole officers with – would see a job growth rate of just 3% over 10 years.
+The Bureau of Labor Statistics projected probation officers and correctional treatment specialists – which it groups parole officers with – would see a job growth rate of 3% through 2032.
 However, according to the Bureau of Justice Statistics, the number of people on parole went up 9.5% between 2006 and 2016 as the prison population slowly declined.
 If that trend continues, government agencies may have to hire more parole officers.

 Steps to Become a Parole Officer